01 of 08

 The most classic Neapolitan pizza is the Margherita, topped with tomatoes, buffalo-milk mozzarella, and basil; popular tradition attributes it to Raffaele Esposito, who in 1899 selected ingredients in colors of the Italian flag in honor of Queen Margherita di Savoia.

-There are, however, a great many other options, and you are pretty much free to do as you wish.
+There are, however, a great many other options for pizza toppings, and you are pretty much free to do as you wish.
 Do keep in mind, however, that less is more; too much topping makes for a heavy pizza.Continue to 7 of 8 below.

 07 of 08